-- 1. KNOW: This guide provides Marine leaders (regardless of rank) a framework for understanding and explaining spiritual fitness to the Marines and Sailors they lead. - 2.
-APPLY: This guide enables Marine leaders to personalize and apply the concepts of spiritual fitness by reflecting and responding to the "My Spiritual Fitness" information and questions. - 3.
-LEAD: This guide delivers a template for Marine Leaders to lead their Marines and Sailors in spiritual fitness conversations using the Marine Corps' 21st Century Learning philosophy.
+- 1. KNOW: This guide is designed to teach Marine leaders (regardless of rank) a framework for understanding and explaining spiritual fitness to the Marines they lead. - 2.
+APPLY: This guide is designed to enable Marine leaders to personalize and apply the concepts of spiritual fitness by responding to the "My Spiritual Fitness" information and questions. - 3.
+LEAD: This guide delivers a template for Marine Leaders to lead their Marines in spiritual fitness conversations using the Marine Corps' 21st Century Learning philosophy.